TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 .. class:: tzinfo
    :noindex:

-   An abstract base class for time zone information objects.
+   An abstract base kundi for time zone information objects.
 These are used by the :class:`.datetime` and :class:`.time` classes to provide a customizable notion of time adjustment (for example, to account for time zone and/or daylight saving time).